resingm/cherrypy-sqlalchemy/README.rst

       cherrypy.engine.block()

-One thin to note is the ORMBase we imported is `sqlalchemy.ext.declarative.declarative_base()` that was used when creating models.
+One thing to note is the ORMBase we imported is `sqlalchemy.ext.declarative.declarative_base()` that was used when creating models.